Chengdu Metro: Line 18

 Line 18 is the first express subway line in the city.
 It parallels the southern section of Line 1 serving Tianfu New Area.
 It started operation on 27 September 2020.
-Phase 2 started operation on 18 Dec 2020.
-At 69.39 km, it is the third longest metro line in China after Chongqing Line 6 in second place and Shanghai Line 11 being the longest.
+Phase 2 started operation on 18 December 2020.
+At 69.39 km, it is the third longest metro line in China after Chongqing Line 6 being the longest and Shanghai Line 11 in second place.
 It is still however the longest line that does not have any branches.
-Like line 17 is uses a special variant of Type A trains with one less door per side and using 25 kV AC overhead power.
+Like line 17, it uses a special variant of Type A trains with one less door per side and using 25 kV AC overhead power.
 Line 18's color is teal.

+Line 19

+Line 19 is an express subway line linking Shuangliu International Airport and Tianfu International Airport.
+It partly shares the track with Line 18 between Tianfu Station and Tianfu Airport North.
+It started operation on 22 September 2023.
+Line 19's color is light purple.

+Line 27

+Line 27 is a 27.86 km metro line connecting several northern regions of the city.
+It's the city's second metro line that use driverless trains.
+Line 27's color is light blue.

+Line S3

+Line S3 is an express subway line linking Futian in Jianyang, Chengdu to Ziyang North Railway Station along the Chengdu-Chongqing Intercity Railway in Ziyang.
+It is Chengdu’s first intercity rapid transit line.
+It started operation on 29 September 2024.
+Line S3's color is grey.

 Tram Line 2

 Chengdu Tram Line 2 has 39.3 km of operating tracks and 35 stations (47 when fully completed).
 The line uses low-floor trams derived from the Alstom Citadis.
 Tram Line 2's color is light green.